hiero-ledger/hiero-mirror-node/docs/design/block-node-support.md

 `BlockNode` is the class for all block node communication and state maintenance.

 It's possible that a streaming response only contains part of a block, `BlockNode` needs to combine block items in the same block and only then notify the caller of the completed block.
-Note that a streaming response from would never have block items from different blocks mixed, i.e., to determine if the block items in the response complete a block, simply check if the last block item is a `BlockProof`.
+Note that a streaming response would never have block items from different blocks mixed, i.e., to determine if the block items in the response complete a block, simply check if the last block item is a `BlockProof`.

 ### CompositeBlockSource